Nana-Akua/windows-driver-docs/windows-driver-docs-pr/devtest/static-tools-and-codeql.md

 ## Building your CodeQL Database

-The next steps create a CodeQL database that you can use for analysis.
+The next steps are to create a CodeQL database that you can use for analysis.

+CodeQL uses the MSBuild compiler to process the C++ code to prepare it to be analyzed.

+> [!NOTE]
+> CodeQL does not require MSBuild or Visual Studio to be used.
+See [supported languges and frameworks](https://codeql.github.com/docs/codeql-overview/supported-languages-and-frameworks/) for a list of which compilers are supported.

 Create a directory to keep CodeQL databases (the databases folder).
 This example will use *C:\codeql-home\databases*